whit2333/keep_it_simple/README.md

 ###So what?

-Before running a script, take a look at how it is used.
+Before running the script fill_run.cxx, lets take a look at how
+<code>DetectorEvent</code> is used.

     TFile * f = new TFile(Form("run1.root",run_number),"UPDATE");
     TTree * t = new TTree("simpleTree","keep it simple");